-The use of a special name for God is so appealing that religious groups have formed over the years supporting a particular spelling or pronunciation.
+The use of a special or sacred name for God is so appealing that religious groups have formed over the years supporting a particular spelling or pronunciation.
 Some believe our Maker should be only referred to as Yahweh, while others disagree and believe he should be called Yahveh.
 Other variations include Yahowah, Yehovah, Jehovah and many more.

-One of the many arguments touted for using a special, rather than generic reference to our Creator such as "God," is that since the generic was used for pagan deities as well it can never be used to refer to the Eternal.
+One of the many arguments touted for using a special or sacred, rather than generic reference to our Creator such as "God," is that since the generic was used for pagan deities as well it can never be used to refer to the Eternal.
 One fact this claim ignores, however, is that one of the Hebrew words used to refer to the Creator, Elohim (Genesis 1:26, etc.), is also used in the Bible to refer to false deities repeatedly.

 In the Old Testament, the Hebrew "Elohim" is used at least 240 times to refer to pagan deities, with variations of the word such as "El" also used.
 By the same reasoning used to reject the English designation for the Supreme Deity, the Hebrew words Elohim, El and so forth should not have been used to refer to God by the inspired writers of the Old Testament!